Skip to main content

 Generations of Cajun Cooking

 The story of La Boucherie began on April 1, 1995, when Royce and Patty Hollier opened their first Cajun butcher shop in Spring, Texas.
 Royce grew up in Abbeville, Louisiana, located in the heart of Cajun Country.
-After retiring from Milchem (Baker Hughes INTEQ), Royce enjoyed cooking Cajun food for friends and neighbors in Kingwood, Texas.
-They loved his gumbo and stuffed deboned chickens, which inspired him to share his culinary creations with more of the Houston community.
+After leaving Baker Hughes INTEQ, Royce enjoyed cooking Cajun food for friends and neighbors in Kingwood, Texas.
+They loved his stuffed deboned chickens, which inspired him to share his culinary creations with more of the Houston community.

 Royce, alongside his wife Patty and their sons Barrett and Jason, launched the business as a family and initially handled all aspects of the cooking, special deboning techniques, and meat stuffing themselves.
 Many of La Boucherie’s delicious stuffing recipes come from Royce's mother, Dorothy, a legendary Cajun grandmother.

-La Boucherie became USDA-inspected around 1999, and some of the first grocery stores in Texas to carry their products included Prasek’s, Rice Epicurean, and Kroger.
+La Boucherie became USDA-inspected around 1999, and some of the first grocery stores in Texas to carry our products included Brian Cook’s Meat Market, Central Market, Prasek’s, Rice Epicurean, and Kroger.
 Due to growth, the Hollier family built and moved into a larger facility and retail butcher shop in 2020.
 We greatly appreciate the loyalty of our customers and friends since the beginning, which has helped our business thrive.
 Today, La Boucherie products are available in grocery stores and markets across the South!

 3722AFB6-D6AC-4BC4-B7FD-06ADDD5AFD61